Captain's Log

 02 - Integrate an onboarding flow to…

-Encourage new users to engage key features without being obtrusive
+Encourage new users to engage key features without being obstructive

 03 - Improve the overall navigational experience to…